sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

   <a class="btn btn-primary text-left" href="https://about.sourcegraph.com/cody/pricing"><b>Cody Enterprise!</b><p>Get in touch with our team to try Cody for Sourcegraph Enterprise.</p></a>
 </div>

-[Read more about the Cody clients, extensions, and plugins](explanations/cody_clients.md), including a full breakdown of features available by client.

 ## Cody features

 <!-- NOTE: These should stay roughly in sync with client/cody/README.md, although these need to be not specific to VS Code. -->